luiisp/i18n4e/README.md

 # 💭 Philosophy
-**i18n4e**, created with love by [Luiisp](https://github.com/luiisp), is a package with the philosophy of demystifying the difficulty of implementing i18n in web applications.
+**i18n4e**, created with ❤️ by [Luiisp](https://github.com/luiisp), is a package with the philosophy of demystifying the difficulty of implementing i18n in web applications.
 At a high level, you can make various complex configurations using only boolean options.

 # 📦 Benefits